xvik/gradle-use-python-plugin/README.md

 Note that it will not show versions for transitive modules, only for modules specified directly in `python.pip`.

-To see all available updates (wihout filtering):
+To see all available updates (without filtering):

 ```groovy
 pipUpdates.all = true